Navigating

 the ultimate goal of our assessment?

-a lack of professionals who are properly trained and eager to
+we have a lack of professionals who are properly trained and eager

-apply this approach (Lidz, 1997).
-Some sort of a compromise seems
+to apply this approach (Lidz, 1997).
+Some sort of a compromise

-to be unavoidable.
-Based on my experience, I may recommend the
+seems to be unavoidable.
+Based on my experience, I may recommend

-following instruments and procedures to be used in different combinations
+the following instruments and procedures to be used in different

-either with the first ('on-arrival") or the second type of
+combinations either with the first ('on-arrival") or the

-evaluations.
-While some of them can be used as directed in their
+second type of evaluations.
+While some of them can be used as

-respective manuals (e.g. the UNIT), others should be used mostly
+directed in their respective manuals (e.g. the UNIT), others should

-documentation related to the adoption, including reports from
+pertinent documentation related to the adoption, including reports

-the country of origin, however incomplete and obscure they may
+from the country of origin, however incomplete and obscure they

-with adoptive parents and teachers, using behavior scales (e.g.
+and teachers, using behavior scales (e.g. Vineland ABS, CARS,

-Vineland ABS, CARS, etc.) and questionnaires as a guideline and
+etc.) and questionnaires as a guideline and structure, not as

 and cognitively, either in their native language or in English.